Yeeeter30/OptimizedDiscord/readme.md

 Optimized Discord Version Notice

-The current latest stable version of Discord Optimized is:
+The current latest Stable version of Discord Optimized is:

 Discord v284.14 – Stable (284014)

+The current latest Beta version of Discord Optimized is:

+Discord_v285.12 - Beta (285112)

 At the moment, I do not have any contact information available.
 Please be patient, Discord, if you wish to reach out.
 In the meantime, enjoy using the optimized version of Discord!